LawnGnome/c-sdk/GUIDE.md

 The agent is capped at reporting 100 errors per minute.
-In the pool of errors collected by the agent, the `priority` of an error indicates which errors should be saved in the event that the error limit of the number of errors reported to New Relic is reached.
+In the pool of errors collected by the agent, the `priority` of an error indicates which errors should be saved in the event that the cap has been exceeded.
 Higher values take priority over lower values.

 Errors are grouped by class in New Relic's Error Analytics dashboard.
 With that in mind, the `errclass` parameter gives the caller control over how to filter for